Talk to me: a four act shot at comedy

 We were down the highway from Newtown, Connecticut.
 For the rest of the day, we checked the news on our phones while our teachers and administrators ignored it.
 Just like they ignored the police officers and squad cars that had descended on the high school.
 At the end of the day, we expected an announcement over the PA system.
 An acknowledgment of the event, at least.
 But none came.
 It was easier to just ignore it and wait.

-The framing device of this book is my own experience in high school when the Sandy Hook shooting took place twenty minutes up the highway.
+The framing device of this book is my own experience in high school when the Sandy Hook shooting took place in my county.
 My voice is present throughout this book.
 Literally, it’s seen in all the chapter introductions and the intermission, and even when the words are from This American Life, my voice is evident through those visual tactics.
 I made no secret of the fact that I have an opinion and a voice.
 Instead of suppressing that voice, I argued, it’s important to understand it and add it to the conversation.
 Silence gets us nowhere.

 The rest of the structure pairs up acts of the This American Life episode with different ideas about comedy writing (e.g. stop being so general, you can’t teach timing, etc.) In this way, each idea becomes the lens through with the reader can see the stories in this episode.
 Additionally, they also become different tactics in the conversation about gun control.